Table of Contents

 • Set up direct deposit with your employer for wages, salary, or expense reimbursement.
 Employers often let workers set up direct deposit instead of receiving a physical paycheck, and a voided check speeds the process.

 • Set up direct deposit for government benefits.
 Unemployment benefits and Social Security payments may be delivered by direct deposit instead of a mailed check.
 This way, both parties can enjoy the increased security of a digital transaction.
+Once the direct deposit turns up, you can then transfer funds to a different account as needed.

 • Establish automatic bill pay for loans, utility bills, or other payments.
 You may have the option to set up automatic payments for bills such as an auto loan or mortgage.
-Setting up auto-pay helps ensure you don’t miss a payment.
+Setting up autopay helps ensure you don’t miss a payment.

 • Void checks with mistakes.
 If you are writing a check from your checking account and make a mistake, you can write “VOID” across it, so no one uses or deposits it.